clrogon/PowerShell/FindEmptyFolders/README.md

 ```
 This will scan the C:\TestDirectory directory for empty folders, log any errors to 'C:\Logs\Errors.log', log empty directories to 'C:\Logs\Empty.log', and set the verbosity level to 'Verbose'.

+## Contributing
+We welcome contributions!
+If you have suggestions or find bugs, please feel free to fork the repo, make your changes, and submit a pull request.

+## FAQ / Troubleshooting
+Q: The script doesn't find any empty folders, but I know they exist.
+What's wrong?
+A: Ensure the path is correctly specified and that you have sufficient permissions to read all directories.

 ## Author
 Script curated by Cláudio Gonçalves